Have you ever been at an organization that spent loads of time and money collecting and analyzing data without ever seeing the return you expected?

 The long road toward organizing your data and analytics strategy can be simplified as a three-step process:

-- Build a product-centric workflow that is transparent, manages the demand of data resources, and delivers on outcomes.
+Build a transparent, product-centric workflow that manages resource demand and delivers on outcomes.

 Mapping your data resources to business processes will help your company get the most out of its people.
 It’s also an eye-opening experience for many, revealing the shared needs across departments.
 Arranging your company in this way also reduces waste in the form of redundant data reporting.
 Your people will also have more time to generate insights and spend less time and effort curating their own datamarts.